Understanding Bill C-18: Canada's Online News Act explained

 Links to Canadian news platforms will not be shared on Google, Facebook or Instagram when Bill C-18 comes into effect.

-According to a statement from Google on June 29, links to Canadian news will be removed from their Search, News and Discover products.
+According to a June 29 statement from Google, links to Canadian news will be removed from its Search, News and Discover products.

-The company noted that this won`t apply to their SOS Alerts, which connect Google users to the most relevant safety information in the event of a crisis such as a forest fire, flood or earthquake.
+The company noted that users will still receive its SOS Alerts, which provide relevant safety information in the event of a crisis such as a forest fire, flood or earthquake.

-Meta stated in an update posted on June 22 that news availability would be ending on their sites for all users in Canada “prior to the Online News Act (Bill C-18) taking effect”.
-They are currently “conducting product tests to help us build an effective product solution to end news availability as a result of C-18.”
+Meta stated in an update posted on June 22 that news availability would be ending on its sites for all users in Canada “prior to the Online News Act (Bill C-18) taking effect.”

-The tests currently only affect a “small percentage of users in Canada.”

-Google is also limiting news access right now to a small amount of Canadian users in order to test out how to block news links more broadly.

-While it`s common sense that publications that make the delivery of news their main focus will be affected by Google and Meta blocking their content, the limits of what counts as a news website in the eyes of this new law isn`t completely clear yet.
+Publications that make the delivery of news their main focus will be most affected by Google and Meta blocking content, but the definition of what counts as a news website isn’t clear in the legislation.

-Google notes that they will not be hosting links to content that has been defined as an “eligible news business” by Bill C-18.
+Google notes that it will not be hosting links to content that has been defined as an “eligible news business” by Bill C-18.

+The legislation states that news businesses are considered eligible as long as they fall under certain requirements, including:

 An eligible news business also must produce news content “that is not primarily focused on a particular topic such as industry-specific news, sports, recreation, arts, lifestyle or entertainment,” according to Bill C-18, suggesting that lifestyle magazines and similar publications may not be affected by Google and Meta blocks.